nebrius/dynloader/README.md

     - No need for package.json (unless using npm modules), or any other configuration files
 - Support for CommonJS modules installed via npm

 These goals were largely inspired by the needs of the Rdio web client, a very large single page web app.
-The codebase was large enough that it was very slow to bundle all scripts for the entire site.
-Webpack offers code-splitting, but it's difficult to manage and offers no mechanisms for loading the different sets of scripts.
+The codebase was large enough that bundling all scripts for the entire site created unacceptable load times.
+Webpack offers code-splitting, but it's difficult to manage and offers no mechanisms for loading the different sets of scripts defined above.

 ## Module definition spec

 Modules are defined using ES5 compatible JavaScript syntax.
-This does _not_ use ES6 module syntax (for now?).
+This does _not_ use ECMAScript module syntax (for now?).
 A module is defined using:

 ```JavaScript
 dyn.register({